 The center of the two circles that mark the inner and outer edges of the ring is also the center of mass of the ring.
 This is a nice example of a system in which there is no actual mass at the center of mass.

 In the experiment, the ring is pulled to one side and released.
 It swings back and forth like a pendulum and students can measure the period of oscillation.
 The measured period is compared to the period predicted by analysis.
 As with the simple pendulum, the result is independent of the mass of the pendulum.
 However, the period now depends on two distances rather than the simple length in the simple pendulum.

-(Note: If your web browser does not support Greek letters, the angle theta will appear as a q, and the angular acceleration alpha will appear as an a.)
+(Note: If your web browser does not support Greek letters, the angle theta will appear as

 The angle q is formed by two lines, both terminating at the pivot point.
 The vertical line goes through the center of mass when the pendulum is at equilibrium.
-The other line goes through the center of mass when the pendulum is displaced from equilbrium.
+The other line goes through the center of mass when the pendulum is displaced from equilibrium.